mesmerica/YimMenu/README.md

 # YimMenu
-A mod menu for Grand Theft Auto V Legacy
+A mod menu for Grand Theft Auto V Legacy // a fork by mesmerica

 ## How to use
 1. Download the latest version of FSL from [here](https://www.unknowncheats.me/forum/grand-theft-auto-v/616977-fsl-local-gtao-saves.html) and place WINMM.dll in your GTA V directory